SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 Quantifiers indicate numbers of characters or expressions to match.

-Before using the examples below we need to understand a few things about regular expressions.

-We will need a string a pattern and the keyword `.match()`.
+For the examples below we will need a **string** a **pattern** and the `.match()` method.

 The pattern looks like this: `/regularExpression/g`

-The "g" flag indicates that the regular expression should be tested against all possible matches in a string.
+The g modifier is used to perform a global match (find all matches rather than stopping after the first match).

-Sometimes you will need the global flag, sometimes you will not need it.
+Sometimes we will need the global flag, sometimes we will not.

 Let's have a look at the examples:

-`*` matches the previous element zero or more times.
+`*` matches the preceding element zero or more times.

 Example: `Hellooo World!
 Hello Again!`